 Packing an EpiPen or other medications for your known allergies is a smart way to prepare for any unexpected encounters.
 You should also keep a first aid kit handy and watch for dizziness, labored breathing and swelling around bites or places where plants or insects may have been in contact with your skin.

 7. Protect Your Skin from the Sun

 We often think UV rays are absent on cloudy days, but they can burn your skin just as severely as on a sunny day.
 Midday hours are when the sun’s rays are the strongest — seeking shade, wearing a hat or putting on sunglasses can help protect you from the UV rays.
-We recommend using a broad-spectrum sunscreen and lip screen with at least SPF 15.
+Use a broad-spectrum sunscreen and lip screen with at least SPF 15.

 8. Stay Hydrated

-Staying hydrated doesn’t mean drinking when you’re thirsty — it means drinking water regularly throughout the day, even if you don’t think you’re thirsty.
+Staying hydrated does not mean drinking when you are thirsty — it means drinking water regularly throughout the day, even if you do not think you are thirsty.
 An emergency kit should include at least a 3- to 5-day supply of bottled water.
-If you feel thirsty, chances are you’re already dehydrated
+If you feel thirsty, chances are you are already dehydrated

 9. Watch Out for Wildlife